jkmackie/confusion_matrix_visualization/README.md

 ## Confusion Matrix Visualization
 *Easy-to-read multiclass confusion matrix.
 Shows color-coded counts and percentages.*
 ***
-We are tuning a multiclass model that predicts three possible results: ant, bird, or cat.
-Suppose the model always predicts ants accurately, but is wrong classifying birds.
+Suppose we are tuning a multiclass model that predicts three possible results: ant, bird, or cat.
+The model always predicts ants accurately, but is wrong classifying birds.
 How do we measure this so we can tune our model?

 **True versus Predicted Class:**

 ![Alt text](images/Example-category-data.PNG)

 The answer is a **multiclass confusion matrix**.
 Scikit Learn provides a [confusion_matrix](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html) tool.
+It shows the count of True categories and where they were predicted to fall.
+There are three true cats.
+The model predicts two of the three are cats.
+The third is predicted as an ant.

 For our scenario, the matrix looks like this:

 **sklearn confusion_matrix:**

 ![Alt text](images/sklearn-confusion-matrix.PNG)

 But, how do we read and interpret this format?
 The solution is my function, which converts the matrix to heatmaps with captions!
 Both a regular matrix with counts and a "normalized" matrix with decimal percentages are plotted.

+In "Counts", sum the row to get the true number of a class.
+There are three cats.
+In "Normalized", sum the row to see the class percentages total 1.
+A third of the cats are predicted to be ants; two-thirds of the cats are correctly labeled cats.
 ***

 **Plot Confusion Matrix Function Output:**